freeCodeCamp/how-to-contribute-to-open-source/README.md

 - [GitHub Flow](https://www.youtube.com/watch?v=juLIxo42A_s) (42:06) - GitHub talk on how to make a pull request.
 - [GitHub Learning Resources](https://help.github.com/articles/git-and-github-learning-resources/) - Git and GitHub learning resources.
 - [Pro Git](https://git-scm.com/book/en/v2) - The entire Pro Git book, written by Scott Chacon and Ben Straub and published by Apress.
-- [Try Git](https://try.github.io/) - Learn Git in 15 minutes from within your browser for free.
 - [Git-it](https://github.com/jlord/git-it-electron) - Step by step Git tutorial desktop app.
 - [Flight Rules for Git](https://github.com/k88hudson/git-flight-rules) - A guide about what to do when things go wrong.